+Estate planning has many options.
 Ensuring you have a complete and appropriate estate plan can be a complex task.
 It is important to have the guidance and assistance of an experienced estate planning lawyer in Eugene throughout the process.
-The following are just a few of the questions people frequently have about estate planning.
+Here are a few common questions.

 Do I need a will?

 If you are 18 years of age or older, you can benefit from having a will.
 A will can serve many purposes, including controlling the distribution of your property, designating the executor of your will, and designating legal guardians for your children.
 In addition, a will can simplify the probate process for your family, as the court will not need to apply intestate laws to distribute your property.
 Without a will, the law will dictate what happens to your estate – not you.